 Reading increases vocabulary, improves comprehension, and builds writing skills.
 It improves cognitive development - the thought process behind remembering, problem solving and decision-making.
 It is crucial to encourage middle and high school students to adopt a lifestyle of reading.

 Reading assessments are one of the tools educators use to determine how much a student understands what they are reading.
 Reading levels can range from Independent (relatively easy for a student to read), Instructional (challenging but manageable) and Frustration (difficult).
 One of the major differences between fluent and poor readers is the amount of time they spend reading.
 Students have been given a score based on their DRP level (Degree of Reading Power).

 We want all students to read at their instructional level so they can keep up with instructional materials as they progress from grade to grade, and through college.
 The reading assessments help teachers identify the underlying skills and strategies students need to develop to reach their Instructional level.
 Students already at their instructional levels will be guided to stretch their reading level.

 Children rely not only on their teachers for reading support, but their parents and guardians as well.
 DRP scores can be converted to Lexile Levels to find books fall within the range of independent and instructional reading for the student.
 Lexile Levels determine the readability of a book.
 They don't take into account the actual subject matter.
 Lexile Levels are applied to all kinds of books - not just young adult fiction/non-fiction.

 The Lexile website has a "Find A Book" feature that lets you enter a Lexile Level and get a list of books with a range above and below the level.
-You can find the site by clicking HERE.

 All WJPS students should be reading for pleasure in addition to the assigned reading for school.
 Please encourage your child to make time to read every day.